okozelsk/NET/Readme.txt

-The aim of the project is to make the reservoir computing methods available for .net, without binding external libraries like Python, MatLab, Encog, etc.
+The aim of the project is to make the reservoir computing methods easy to use and available for .net without dependency on external libraries.

 Currently implemented components:
 	Normalizer